FlavScents AInsights Entry for para-Methyl Anisole (CAS: 104-93-8)

 7. Toxicology, Safety & Exposure Considerations

-- Dermal Exposure: There is limited data on dermal irritation or sensitization, but it is generally considered safe for use in fragrances at typical concentrations.
+- Dermal Exposure: Limited data on irritation or sensitization; generally considered safe in fragrance applications at typical use levels.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature